anav5704/anav.dev/src/content/projects/links-dashboard.md

  The second is a admin dashboard which lets me manage all my links.
 This page can  only be accessed after logging in with a password.
 I was very lazy so my auth flow is just the server checking if the entered password matches with an environment variable.
 Core admin features include:

  **Create, update and delete links** - these are the basic operations used to manage the links.
 A modal opens for each operation which uses [SvelteKit form actions](https://svelte.dev/docs/kit/form-actions) to talk to the database.
 With these features, I don't have to edit a file and push to GitHUb to make changes like before.

+**Copy link URL and QR code** - these are just a quick and easy way for me to share a link.
+Each link on the admin dashboard has buttons to copy the link URL and QR code.
+The QR code is generate on the client using [node-qrcode](https://github.com/soldair/node-qrcode) on demand, as compared to having it saved in a storage bucket.

  **Search and filter links** - this just shows all links that match my query.
 I went for a server side search implementation using [query strings](https://en.wikipedia.org/wiki/Query_string).
 The cool thing about this is that searching for "anav5704 hub" will show links that have both "anav5704" and "hub" anywhere in their title, subtitle, or URL.